Emory Jones

-Emory Jones (born April 29, 2000) is an American football quarterback for Cincinnati.
-Jones began his college football career at Florida in 2018 before transferring to Arizona State in 2022.
+Emory Jones (born April 29, 2000) is an American professional football quarterback for the Atlanta Falcons of the National Football League (NFL).
+He had previously signed with the Baltimore Ravens of the National Football League (NFL) as an undrafted free agent prior to the 2024 season.
+He played college football for the Florida Gators, the Arizona State Sun Devils and the Cincinnati Bearcats.

-Early life and high school
+Early life

 Jones grew up in LaGrange, Georgia, and attended Heard County High School.
 As a senior, he completed 61 of 103 passes for 1,197 yards and 10 touchdowns while also rushing for 494 yards and six touchdowns.

 Jones was rated a four star recruit and initially committed to play college football at Ohio State over offers from Clemson and Tennessee.
-He decommitted from Ohio State and instead signed to play at Florida.
+He decommitted from Ohio State and instead signed to play at the University of Florida.